Contemporary Fence Panels

-A strong, solid fence constructed with overlapping vertical feather-edge wooden boards.
-This type of fencing is commonly used in back gardens – it’s neat and attractive, offer good privacy and will give some shelter to delicate shrubs.
+Close-board fences, also called featherboard, are strong and solid, constructed with overlapping vertical feather-edge wooden boards.
+This type of fencing is commonly used in back gardens – it’s a medium budget option, neat and attractive, offering good privacy and providing some shelter from wind and frost to delicate shrubs.

-Close board fencing is typically 6ft (1.8m) tall.
+Close-board fencing is typically 6ft (1.8m) tall, but it's available in various heights.
 Keep in mind, however, that many local authorities have height restrictions on boundary fencing.

 If you want a look that’s traditional and decorative, you might consider timber palisade fencing, more commonly known as picket fencing.
-Picket fences are mostly seen in front gardens, where they give a home traditional kerb appeal.
+Picket fences are mostly seen in front gardens, where they give a home traditional kerb appeal, but if you're a sociable type that likes to chat over the fence with neighbours, a picket fence in the rear garden would look lovely, too.

 Although wood is the conventional material, picket fencing can also be made from PVC for a lower maintenance option.
 There are a few disadvantages to using PVC however: temperature change can make it brittle, prone to mould and it can be more expensive than wood.

-The style of fencing is usually quite low.
-With its spacing between the timbers, is less prone to wind damage.
+This style of fencing is traditionally quite low.
+With its spacing between the timbers, it's less prone to wind damage, but it doesn't offer much protection to tender plants, either.

 By contrast, concrete posts are more likely to last in the long term, especially against strong gusts of wind.
 They need less maintenance than wooden posts, too.